 Soon, though, the landscape changed.
 The Canon EOS R6 and Nikon Z6 II proved at least a match for the A7 III in terms of specification, while also benefiting heavily from their makers’ decades of camera-design nous.
 They played well with legacy EF and F-mount lenses, too, which is of considerable importance for DSLR users considering a switch to mirrorless.

-Panasonic also offered a strong alternative with the Lumix S5, particularly for those who are equally interested in stills and video.
-So, with the new Alpha 7 IV, the pressure was on Sony to deliver a sufficiently strong offering to sway potential buyers away from any pre-existing brand loyalty.
+Panasonic also offered a strong alternative with the Lumix S5 and Lumix S5 II, particularly for those who are equally interested in stills and video.
+So, with the Alpha 7 IV, the pressure was on Sony to deliver a sufficiently strong offering to sway potential buyers away from any pre-existing brand loyalty.

 In-body image stabilisation promises up to 5.5 stops of shake compensation, which is improved by half a stop over the A7 III, but some way behind the top-rated systems available.
 In comparison, Canon and Olympus both promise more than 7 stops.